 It has now been a number of months since Veda Advantage implemented changes to credit reporting, the question is are these changes proving to be positive?
 It’s taken sometime for these changes to start filtering into the credit reporting system and we are only now beginning to see how credit files are presented under this new reporting platform.
 There is little doubt that credit files are now more comprehensive and contain a lot more information about credit activity, which from a credit provider’s point of view is a welcome change.
+So are the credit reporting laws working?

 Prior to these changes a credit provider had limited information on which to base a decision.
 Other than negative credit listings such as payment defaults or Court Actions the only other point of reference was past credit enquiries.
 Prior to these changes to credit reporting which took effect on March 4th 2014, a credit enquiry was recorded each time a person or company applied for credit.
 Many people were not aware that even applying for a credit card online would result in an enquiry being recorded in their credit file regardless of whether or not the credit was ever extended.